All Episodes

 Reclaiming my time.

-What he failed to tell you was when you're on my time, I can reclaim it.
+What he failed to tell you was: when you're on my time, I can reclaim it.

-Oh Wow, I'm gonna reclaim my time.
+I'm going to reclaim my time.

-All right, Newt Gingrich, very, very strong statements against the deep state, the Mueller, you know, investigative creep and all the other scandals that are not being investigated, and weak Republicans.
+All right, Newt Gingrich, very, very strong statements against the deep state, the Mueller, you know, investigative creep and all the other scandals that are not being investigated and weak Republicans.

-And then we've got Miller Time, Steve Miller, his beatdown of CNN fake news Jim Acosta, and again, more of your calls.
+And then we've got Miller Time, Steve Miller, his beatdown of CNN Fake News, Jim Acosta.

 It's all coming up.

-This is the Monday edition, Sean Hannity Show.
+This is the Monday edition, Sean Hannity show.

 News you won't get anywhere else by your corrupt media.